ccotter/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/avoid-capture-this-with-capture-default.rst

 Warns when lambda specify a capture default and capture ``this``.
 The check also offers fix-its.

-Default lambda captures in member functions can be misleading about whether data members are captured by value or reference.
-For example, specifying the default capture ``[=]`` will still capture data members by reference.
+Capture-deafults in member functions can be misleading about whether data members are captured by value or reference.
+For example, specifying the capture default ``[=]`` will still capture data members by reference.

 Examples: